In this upcoming guide, I will show you how to choose the right eyepiece for your telescope and needs. So bulk up!

 And finally, what are those Barlow Lens you’ve been hearing about

 A Barlow lens is, you can say, an optical multiplier.
 It seats in the middle of your eyepiece adopter and eyepiece itself.
 And what role it plays is to multiply the magnifying ability of your eyepiece.

 Let’s say, your eyepiece is giving you 50x of magnification.
 When you put the Barlow lens in the middle, it doubles the power to 100x.

 Isn’t that just great?
 Yeah, because these are usually cheaper as well.
-There are a variety of Barlows lens like 2x, 3x, 5x etc. A 3x will triple your eyepiece to 150x magnification.
+There is a variety of Barlows lens like 2x, 3x, 5x, etc. A 3x will triple your eyepiece to 150x magnification.

 Bonus tips for you

 When looking for eyepieces for your first telescope, these are the tips you can follow that may help you invest in the best bet.